-Results-Based Accountability™ (RBA) is a simple way of measuring the real difference we make to communities.
+Results-Based Accountability™ (RBA) is a simple way of measuring the positive impact we have on communities.

 - how much did we do?

 The Department of Human Services (DHS) partners with community organisations to integrate RBA into programs and funding.

 Results-Based Accountability strengthens community organisations by:

 - assisting them to gather evidence